Nikon D800 vs Panasonic FZ300

 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D800 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D800 (unlike the FZ300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D800 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D800 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Panasonic FZ300 Manual.
+Further information on the features and operation of the D800 and FZ300 can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Panasonic FZ300 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D800 or the Panasonic FZ300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.